 This webpage does not constitute any offer, invitations or recommendation to any person to enter into any scheme or any transaction described therein or any similar transaction.
 This webpage has not been reviewed by the Securities and Futures Commission or any regulatory authority in Hong Kong.

-Important Information for Members of Standard Chartered MPF Plan – Basic, Standard Chartered MPF Plan – Advanced, and Standard Chartered Provident Plan (currently known as Manulife MPF Plan - Basic, Manulife MPF Plan - Advanced and Manulife Provident Fund):
+Important Information for Members of Standard Chartered MPF Plan – Basic, Standard Chartered MPF Plan – Advanced, and Standard Chartered Provident Plan (currently known as Manulife MPF Plan - Basic, Manulife MPF Plan - Advanced and Manulife Provident Plan):

 Following the partnership announcement between Standard Chartered Bank (Hong Kong) Limited (the “Bank”) and Manulife (International) Limited (“Manulife”) made in September 2015, with effect from 1 November 2016, the Bank has retired as the sponsor of Standard Chartered MPF Plan – Basic, Standard Chartered MPF Plan – Advanced, and Standard Chartered Provident Plan, while Manulife is the new sponsor of these plans.
 Apart from the change of sponsor, the names of these plans have been changed.
 A notice with detailed changes has been issued to all participated employers and members of these plans.
 For further details, please click here or call 3183 1717.